RadioFree/GetInvolved/README.md

 When contributing written material, please try to link any words that readers might not be familiar with to a source that explains those words.
 Wikipedia is a great resource for this, but any reliable source that explains the word or phrase is acceptable to use.
 Please do not use any shortlink or link forwarding services for these links (like bit.ly), as this will help our readers more easily be able to tell where the link is directing them.

-It is important to write for accessability, so this means writing about complicated topics so that both a teenager and distinguished professor can easily understand what the topic is about without having to rely on other sources.
+It is important to write for accessability, so this means writing about complicated topics so that both a new student to english and a distinguished english professor can easily understand what the topic is about without having to rely on other sources.
 A good rule of thumb for adhearing to this is being able to read the article and only rely on links embedded in the text for context to understand the ideas being presented.
 If the user has to search for terms, names, etc... without being able to click a link to just be able to understand the article, it needs more context.
-Too many links can confuse the reader, so keeping a balance between providing links for context and using textual descriptors is bes practice.
+Too many links can confuse the reader, so keeping a balance between providing links for context and using textual descriptors should be the goal.
 If it can be explained easily with just a few words without a link, there is no need to add the link.

+Use whatever style for citations you want, but please try to provide links when adding digital sources.
+This helps ensure our feeds are formatted a bit cleaner, which is important to keep in mind when writing.
+If you add code, make sure it doesnt break the site by previewing you post before you submit work.

 ### Photography

 Photos and other images should always try to provide a textual description of what is happening in the photo, who is depicted in the image, where the image took place, and when the photo was taken.
+This can be added to the "Captions" section of the photo when uploading in the Media Library.

 #### Example of an image caption: